instret/rust-book/src/ch10-03-lifetime-syntax.md

 The function signature now tells Rust that for some lifetime `'a`, the function takes two parameters, both of which are string slices that live at least as long as lifetime `'a`.
-The function signature also tells Rust that the string slice returned from the function will live at least as long as lifetime `'a`.
+The function signature also tells Rust that the string slice returned from the function will **live at least as long as lifetime `'a`**.
-In practice, it means that the lifetime of the reference returned by the `longest` function is the same as the smaller of the lifetimes of the values referred to by the function arguments.
+In practice, it means that the lifetime of the reference returned by the `longest` function is the same as the **smaller** of the lifetimes of the values referred to by the function arguments.
 These relationships are what we want Rust to use when analyzing this code.

+>| In sum up, Rust takes the common lifetime "duration" and binds it to the result.

 Remember, when we specify the lifetime parameters in this function signature, we’re not changing the lifetimes of any values passed in or returned.
 Rather,